dino-rodriguez/optibnb/preprocessing/cleaning.md

 ```

 ### Initial Feature Selection
-<p>As a baseline, we can start by removing features that we intuitively sense will not be of great importance to a listing's price.
+As a baseline, we can start by removing features that we intuitively sense will not be of great importance to a listing's price.
 These can be further explored later, if need be.
 This includes 18 features:</p>
 * `scrape_id`: Not related to actual property data.
 * `last_scraped`: All within first three days of January, not related to actual property data.
 * `picture_url`: Could perform visual analysis and mentioned in 'Further Exploration' in the overview.
 We, however, will not do that.